Golgomaph/Ramplify/README.md

 ## How to use

-After installing simply reboot the pi, connect to its hotspot "Ramplify" (password: myramplify123%) and access the configuration page via www.ramplify.audio for teaching wifi and change configurations.
+After installing simply reboot the pi, connect to its hotspot "Ramplify" (password: myramplify123%) and access the configuration page via ramplify.audio for teaching wifi and change configurations.
 The pi-account password in Raspian is "ramplify" .. change that immediately!

 ## References